-From the Tools menu click Group Policy Management.
-Group Policy Management appears.
+- From the Tools menu, select Group Policy Management.

-Right-click the domain or OU in which you want to setup Folder Redirection and then click Create a GPO in this domain, and Link it here.
+- Right-click the domain or OU in which you want to setup Folder Redirection, then select Create a GPO in this domain, and Link it here.

-In the New GPO dialog box, type a name for the GPO (for example, Folder Redirection Settings), and then click OK.
+- In the New GPO dialog box, type a name for the GPO (for example, Folder Redirection Settings), and then select OK.

-Select the GPO.
-In the Security Filtering section of the Scope tab, select Authenticated Users, and then click Remove to prevent the GPO from being applied to everyone.
+- Select the GPO.
+In the Security Filtering section of the Scope tab, select Authenticated Users, and then select Remove to prevent the GPO from being applied to everyone.

-In the Select User, Computer, or Group dialog box, type the name of the security group you created in Step 1 (for example, Folder Redirection Users), and then click OK.
+- In the Select User, Computer, or Group dialog box, type the name of the security group you created in Step 1 (for example, Folder Redirection Users), and then select OK.

-Click the Delegation tab, click Add, type Authenticated Users, click OK, and then click OK again to accept the default Read permissions.
+Select the Delegation tab, select Add, type Authenticated Users, select OK, and then select OK again to accept the default Read permissions.

 This step is necessary due to security changes made in MS16-072.